 If you book your flights and accommodation separately, you have no right to a refund if the FCDO warning remains in place.
 Airlines will not necessarily cancel flights.

 You will usually be able to rebook you flights, but this often costs more money.

 British Airways will allow you to make fee-free changes to your date or destination right up until check-in for the flight closes.
 Customers will be given a voucher rather than a refund, which must be used by 30 September 2023.
 But you will have to pay any fare difference for the new dates, which may be significant.

 Probably, if you have booked with a good company.
-If you’ve booked a package, most holiday companies will refund you within 14 days if you are unable to travel due to FCDO advice.
-Use the Which?
-Holiday Checker tool to make sure your provider is one of them.
+If you've booked a package, most holiday companies will refund you within 14 days if you are unable to travel due to FCDO advice.

 We've compared more than 70 companies' Covid cancellation and refund policies so you can check which offer the best flexible booking options.
 All Green companies will refund you if the FCDO advises against travel to your destination.
 A Red company could leave you high and dry.

 Which? advises anyone making holiday plans to book a package rather than a flight-only booking for stronger passenger protections, and only with a trusted provider that offers a generous and flexible booking policy.

 The Maldives is one of the few countries which requires all visitors to present proof of a negative PCR test for Covid-19 on arrival.
 The test and negative PCR certificate must be issued no more than 72 hours prior to departure.
 Passengers may also be subject to temperature checks and screening procedures on arrival.
 Travellers who are not fully vaccinated will need to self-isolate for 14 days.